Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild: Experimental Setup

 \subsection{Dataset Summary}

-We collected our dataset by mining GitHub and applying filtering criteria.
-In our study, we focus on repositories containing production source files in Python, JavaScript, or TypeScript.
-Also, each repository must have at least one AI-authored commit.
-After filtering, we found 6,699 GitHub repositories with AI-authored commits, covering 29 AI coding tools.
-However, some tools have few commits, which may not provide reliable data for comparison.
-Thus, we focus on the five assistants with more than 10,000 attributed commits: GitHub Copilot, Claude, Cursor, Gemini, and Devin.
-Our final dataset includes 6,275 public GitHub repositories with 304,362 verified AI-authored commits.
+We collected our dataset by mining GitHub and applying filtering criteria described in Section~\ref{sec:data_collection}.
+After repository-level filtering, we obtained 6,699 repositories with confirmed AI-authored commits, covering 29 AI coding tools.
+However, some tools have very few commits, which may not provide reliable data for comparison.
+Thus, we focus on the five assistants with more than 10,000 attributed commits: GitHub Copilot~\cite{githubcopilot}, Claude~\cite{claudecode}, Cursor~\cite{cursor}, Gemini~\cite{geminicodeassist}, and Devin~\cite{devin}.
+This results in 6,412 repositories with 317.4K AI-attributed commits.
+For the commit-level quality analysis, we further exclude cases that cannot be analyzed reliably such as repositories that became unavailable, deletion-only commits, and commits that do not modify production Python, JavaScript, or TypeScript source files.
+Our final analysis dataset therefore includes \textbf{6,299} public GitHub repositories with \textbf{302.6K} analyzed AI-attributed commits.
 Table~\ref{tab:dataset_tool_summary} summarizes the distribution of commits across the five AI coding assistants in our dataset.
 Figure~\ref{fig:monthly_commits} shows the monthly growth of AI-authored commits, with a sharp increase starting from mid-2025.
 Figure~\ref{fig:repo_stars} shows that our dataset covers repositories with a wide range of popularity levels.